ChaiWalaEngineer08/3D_Portfolio/README.md

 - Making code reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices
 - Implement sending emails through a form on the website
 - Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.
+- I have updated some changes.
+- Its done.